 At 8 inches long and 3.5 inches wide, there’s plenty of surface area on which to hone a variety of blades.
 A nonslip base allows for safe sharpening, while its handsome leather carrying case protects the stone when it’s not in use.
 This set comes with a Nagura stone for refreshing the stone after each sharpening.

-With its two grit levels and attractive bamboo case, this knife set from Shan Zu is a worthy addition to your kitchen arsenal.
-It includes two sharpening blocks: a 1,000-grit block for dull blades and a 5,000-grit stone for bringing your kitchen cutlery to new levels of sharpness.
+With its two grit levels and attractive bamboo case, this knife set from KnifePlanet is a worthy addition to your kitchen arsenal.
+It includes two sharpening blocks: a 1,000-grit block for dull blades and a 5,000-grit stone for bringing kitchen cutlery to new levels of sharpness.

 We love the pretty acacia box that houses the whetstones; the bottom half of the box also functions as a solid base for sharpening.
-This set also includes a convenient angle guide that fits over your knives to guide you as you hone them.
+This set also includes a convenient angle guide that fits over the knives to guide users as they hone them.

 Pocket knife blades vary in size and are attached to a large handle, which can make them difficult to sharpen on a standard whetstone.
 This sharpener from Smith’s features two slots—a carbide slot for coarse sharpening and a ceramic slot for fine sharpening—making it a cinch to hone smaller blades.
 And, because it has preset angles, this sharpener takes the guesswork out of sharpening while you’re on the go: Simply slide the knife back and forth in each slot to whet it.